 Commercial Photography BA(Hons)

-- Work on real industry challenges, building the skills to respond to client briefs, from concept through to pitch and delivery
+- Work on real industry challenges, from concept to pitch and delivery, and collaborate with peers on live campaigns and brand strategies

 - Collaborate with other Falmouth students on live campaigns and brand strategies

-- Explore still life, food, product, portrait, beauty, fashion, location, lifestyle, documentary, interiors and architecture in both still and moving image
+- Explore product, portrait, beauty, food, fashion, location, lifestyle, documentary, interiors and architecture

-- Gain a thorough understanding of planning, project management and workflow, including pre- and post-production, design, layout and retouching
+- Master project management and workflow, including pre/post production, design, layout and retouching

-- Use the latest camera technology and professional lighting systems in our state-of-the-art studios and digital post-production suites
+- Use our state-of-the-art studios and digital post-production suites

-- Evolve valuable skills in creative problem solving, critical thinking, negotiation and collaboration, alongside budget management and legal and ethical considerations
+- Develop skills in problem solving, critical thinking and negotiation, alongside legal, ethical and budget considerations

 As part of our Commercial Photography degree, you'll gain a solid understanding of advertising, marketing, branding, narrative and audience.
 Using industry-standard technologies, equipment and processes, you'll produce innovative photographic, video and multimedia content.

-From day one you'll develop specialist photographic skills and learn to market yourself as a professional visual content producer.
+From day one of your Commercial Photography degree, you'll develop specialist photographic skills and learn to market yourself as a professional visual content producer.
 You'll explore the contexts and histories of modern advertising and the fundamentals of marketing communications, and we'll introduce you to a range of commercial photography and moving image-making techniques and technologies.

 Elements of Commercial Practice